geisa/conformance/README.md

 $ shellcheck -xo all launch_conformance_tests.sh src/*.sh src/cukinia-tests/tests.d/*.sh
 $ pylint src/launch_glee_conformance_tests_serial.py
 $ black --check --diff src/launch_glee_conformance_tests_serial.py
+$ clang-format --Werror --dry-run src/GEISA-API-tests/src/*.c src/GEISA-API-tests/src/*.h
 ```

 ## CI

-The CI is configured to run static tests (shellcheck, pylint, black) and on
+The CI is configured to run static tests (shellcheck, pylint, black, clang-format) and on
 target tests on each push.

 If you want to add a new target in the CI, add your runner in github settings